penuts7644/HadoopPhredCalculator/README.md

 * The main class address.
 * The input file or files in an directory.
 * An output directory.
 * Optional is to set the job name (mapreduce.job.name).
-Default value is 'PhotonImageProcess'.
+Default value is 'PhredCalculator'.